Travel with heart: How to embrace cultural experiences respectfully

-You can’t truly know a place until you know its story, so who better to bring the local landscape to life than a Traditional Custodian of the very earth you walk on.
+You can’t truly know a place until you know its story, so who better to bring the local landscape to life than a Traditional Owner of the very earth you walk on

 Experience the Central Coast from an entirely new angle via the local storylines, creativity, flora and fauna knowledge our guides, artists and chefs are ready to share with you…

-To embrace these amazing experiences, it’s important to first understand some simple “house” rules, and to go slow with an open heart into your first tour of Country.
+To embrace these amazing Aboriginal cultural experiences, it’s important to first understand some simple “house” rules, and to go slow with an open heart into your first tour of this Country.
 Everyone's cultural experience will be different, but it’s guaranteed to always leave you with a powerfully new perspective.

 Australia’s first astronomers, explorers and cartographers.
 Our first artists, dancers, historians and chefs.
-The relationship Aboriginal people have with the earth – their Connection to Country – has never been more important or more vital to the health of Australia than now.
+The relationship Aboriginal peoples have with the earth – their connection to Country – has never been more important or more vital to the health of Australia than now.

 However, the most amazing thing about Aboriginal culture is not necessarily it’s age or history, but it’s the incredible way every aspect of this culture links back to the land from which it is born (Source).